entreri56/DMA-Tarkov-Python-OLD/README.md

-Simple DMA Hack for Single Player Tarkov
+Simple Direct Memory Access Hack for Single Player Tarkov

 *THIS WILL NOT WORK IN LIVE TARKOV SERVERS*